 The amount of time it takes a machine to reach the perfect temperature depends on its heating element.
 High-end machines from the likes of Breville and Keurig often reach their ideal temperature in less than 10 minutes.
 Machines from other manufacturers may take longer.

 Frothing aids, decanters with measuring marks, cool-touch handles, and removable drip trays are just a few of the other features you may wish to consider before making a purchase.
-Read on to learn more about the particular features offered by each product in our matrix.
+Read on to learn more about the particular features offered by each product in our product list.

-You’ll find great espresso machines from manufacturers like Mr. Coffee and DeLonghi in this price bracket.
+You’ll find great espresso machines from established brands in this price bracket.
 Machines in this range often boast automated features and versatility.

 If you want to be daring, you could purchase a stovetop espresso maker for under $25 and take the “old school” approach to creating espresso.
 The process required here is as simple as automatic machines, but the principle is the same: you heat water through finely ground coffee.
 This approach isn’t for amateurs, but it’s a fun experience.